 Before the sale, clean your books and make sure they don’t smell like mildew.
 Organize them by genre (separate encyclopedias, children’s books, textbooks, etc.) and prepare a nice garage sale presentation with signs to help your books sell fast.

 Con: A garage sale requires a lot of work.
-Before the event, you may need to prepare signages, place ads, and wake up early to set everything up.
+Before the event, you may need to prepare signage, place ads, and wake up early to set everything up.

 Tips for Selling Your Used Books